 Beatty’s first two novels, The White Boy Shuffle and Tuff, share “the same imaginative originality and skill” (Publishers Weekly).
 In The New York Times, Richard Bernstein called The White Boy Shuffle “a blast of satirical heat from the talented heart of black American life,” while Publishers Weekly wrote that Beatty’s “language and outlandish characters combine to produce an extravagantly comic vision of the American cultural moment.”
 The story of an African-American boy adapting to life in a tough LA neighborhood after growing up in mostly-white Santa Monica is ultimately an optimistic bildungsroman.
 Tuff, meanwhile, centers on a nineteen-year-old resident of Spanish Harlem, who searches for direction while dealing drugs and running for city council.
 Booklist called Tuff “peculiar, witty, and inspirational.”

 Beatty is also the author of two volumes of poetry, Big Bank Take Little Bank and Joker, Joker, Deuce, and a contributor to a slam poetry collection, Slam!
 Poetry: Heftige Dichtung aus Amerika, published in both German and English.
 He lives in New York City, where he teaches at Columbia University.
-He is currently working on a new novel, as well as an anthology of nonblack writers writing on blackness, titled Negro Sunshine.
+He is currently working on two new books: a novel out in 2020 and an anthology of nonblack writers writing on Blackness titled Negro Sunshine.
 Beatty speaks on fiction and social critique.